theartcher/theartcher/README.md

 ### S5 - Internship

 During my internship I did exploratory research into large-scale data orchestration and transformation tooling for [ISPnext](https://www.ispnext.com/en/).
-As they can better explain themselves:
+ISPNext can best explain themselves the services they offer:

 > ISPnext increases the financial impact of more than 450 organizations with AI-driven solutions for Business Spend Management (BSM).
 A single platform for cost savings, contract management, strong supplier relationships, automated invoice processing and reduced risks.
 The result: informed decisions, room for growth and higher profitability.

-For this they needed an updated methodology to be able to handle large scale SQL-based traffic on their various complex database systems.
+To continue to provide this service they needed an updated methodology to be able to handle large scale SQL-based traffic on their various complex database systems.
 I looked into Dagster, Apache Airflow, Prefect and DBT.
 Creating a large, comprehensive guide on their technical capacities with demos to prove it's business worth and stake my case.

 \> [LinkedIn post](https://www.linkedin.com/posts/joris-brugman-1186131b9_dear-network-id-like-to-take-a-moment-activity-7288888721712513024-Xoh3?utm_source=share&utm_medium=member_desktop&rcm=ACoAADLQfeQB00PkaEW2bi0fsZjwH-H8SqR0iFE)